Unit 2 Ferry Wharf

 There are a lot of different aspects to consider here, but it seems clear that the Treasury sector is still heavily male-dominated, with only one in four respondents considering themselves as female.

-With less than half of respondents noting that their company has networks for minority groups, this might be something to encourage within firms.
+Less than half of respondents said their company has networks for minority groups.
+This might be something to encourage within firms.
 Other options include mentoring programs – both formal and informal – to help champion professional development and using exit interviews to gather insights that are unique to your company.
 But this only tackles employees within the company, which only helps with retention.

 When it comes to recruitment, creating an inclusive hiring process can help diversify the talent pool – such as gender-neutral job ads, simplifying job criteria, or ensuring a diverse interviewing panel – which will help your company expand your talent pool and help you find the best talent.